Gambling and online casinos in Tanzania

 Here, gambling is legal, licensed and makes a significant contribution to the country's economy.

-and a transparent legal framework makes Tanzania attractive to international casino and betting operators.
+Regulation is done by a public authority and a transparent legal framework makes Tanzania attractive to international casino and betting operators.

 Historical context

-when the first lotteries and game clubs for tourists opened on the Indian Ocean coast.
+Gambling in Tanzania began to develop in the 1960s and 1970s, when the first lotteries and gaming clubs for tourists opened on the Indian Ocean coast.

-and in 2003 established the Gaming Board of Tanzania (GBT) -
+After the reforms of the 1990s, the government legalized gambling and in 2003 established the Gaming Board of Tanzania (GBT) -

 a national regulator overseeing all types of gambling.

-From that moment on, Tanzania became one of the pioneers of legal gambling in East Africa,
+From this point, Tanzania became one of the pioneers of legal gambling in East Africa, including online betting and digital casinos.

 Legislation and regulation

-The main regulation is Gaming Act No. 4 of 2003,
+The main regulation is Gaming Act No. 4 of 2003, supplemented by Gaming Regulations 2012 and subsequent 2021 amendments.

-subordinate to the Ministry of Finance and Planning.
+The regulator is the Gaming Board of Tanzania (GBT), subordinate to the Ministry of Finance and Planning.

 Main provisions of the legislation:- gambling is allowed with a GBT licence;